qiang-yi/GEOG476/lecture/lec12_3D_map.md

 ## Learning objectives:
 - Introduction to 3D maps
-- Creating 3D maps using the virtual globe library [Cesium.js](https://cesium.com/)
+- Using [Cesium.js](https://cesium.com/) to create a choropleth map in a virtual globe
+- Using [Cesium.js](https://cesium.com/) to create a prism map in a virtual globe

 Download the [zip file for this lab](https://drive.google.com/file/d/1--uHlWjgODOtScB71g1FyPUyIZxJCC47/view?usp=sharing) and extract it in a known location (i.e., a directory in your Documents).
-The file contains a shapefile (world.shp).
+The file contains a shapefile (i.e. world.shp).

 As usual, please launch a local HTTP server in Python.
 The local HTTP server can help you to identify errors (in Chrome Developer Tools) in your code.
 Refer to [Lec 7: getting started with web mapping](../lec7_start_web_mapping.md) for help.